emilps/fjelltg/src/pages/product/2020-03-20-ftg-turbo-disc-dryer-1.md

-  Fjell cooperate with multiple partners to offer the best available technologies assembled together as compactly as possible without compromising quality.
-With FTG's solution for a complete fishmeal plant, it will be possible to place the plant in the immediate vicinity from the slaughteries thus ensuring optimum quality of raw material.
+  Fjell cooperate with multiple partners to offer the best available technologies assembled as compactly as possible without compromising the quality.
+With FTG's solution for a complete fishmeal plant, it will be possible to place the plant in the immediate vicinity from the slaughteries which ensures optimum quality of raw material.

   The small sized solutions usually consists of grinder, boiler, press,